gdbroman/broman.blog/_posts/2020/2020-10-19-is-art-dysfunctional.md

 permalink: "is-art-dysfunctional"
 ---

-Frida Kahlo and Thomas Edison settle down at a table at the local restaurant, awaiting the waitress.
+Frida Kahlo and Thomas Edison settled down at a table at the local restaurant, awaiting the waitress.

 **EDISON:** *Thank you for swinging by, but I have got to be frank with you.
 Whilst your paintings move me, I have always struggled to see, what's the purpose of it?*